gauravzuse/wordpress-resources/CONTRIBUTING.md

 - Link additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
-- Your commit message should use the following format: `Add RESOURCE in CATEGORY`
+- Your commit message should use the following format: `Add RESOURCE to CATEGORY`

 Thank you for your suggestions!